Lessons from pendulums: A design comparison of three lab activities: Comparisons

 \subsection{Responsive Teaching}

 We all encourage responsiveness, but, with minimal written guidance, the Tufts labs depend more critically on the instructors' practices of attending, interpreting, and responding to their students' thinking.
 In part, the differences in our expectations of instructors reflect differences in expectations for the materials. \textit{Thinking Critically in Physics Labs}, the core of the materials used at Cornell and UWB, is designed for wide dissemination and use.
-It is difficult in general to rely on instructor responsiveness, and so these materials provide more detailed in-lab instructions to guide students toward the intended, rich arenas of experimental inquiry: making useful plots, quantifying uncertainty and refining one’s experimental method, generating conclusions and sifting through empirical conflicts.
+It is difficult in general to rely on instructor responsiveness, and so these materials provide more detailed in-lab instructions to guide students toward the intended, rich arenas of experimental inquiry: making useful plots, quantifying uncertainty, refining methods, generating conclusions, and sifting through empirical conflicts.

-The Tufts labs, in contrast, are only for use at Tufts.
+In contrast, the Tufts labs are only for use at Tufts.
 That has the advantages and disadvantages of the instructors' freedom and responsibility to use their judgment as they work with students.
 We see this as a second “agentive tradeoff” that comes with the more detailed in-lab instructions, analogous to the tradeoff for students: The instructors, too, are guided and constrained with respect to what they may notice and how they may respond.

-At UWB, Scherr expects the instructors, who are all faculty, to act with autonomy and agency, including to modify the materials and to notice, assess, and respond to student work during implementation.
-Scherr's own modifications to the \textit{Thinking Critically in Physics Labs} curriculum also reflects this aspect of her context: some of the material addressed in the homework tutorials at Cornell are primarily covered in the instructor mini-lectures at the beginning of each class.
-When Scherr introduces the activities around quantitatively comparing datasets, she uses examples from her personal and research interests; other instructors use different examples.
+At UWB, Scherr expects the instructors, who are all faculty, to act with autonomy and agency, including noticing, assessing, and responding to student work during implementation.
+Scherr's own modifications to the \textit{Thinking Critically in Physics Labs} curriculum reflect this aspect of her context.
+For example, when Scherr introduces the activities around quantitatively comparing datasets, she uses examples from her personal and research interests, while other instructors use different examples.
 Still, the detailed in-lab instructions function to provide clear representation of pedagogical intentions, while at the same time taking a familiar form, and in these ways may facilitate instructors' adoption.